bgallag6/specFit/README.md

 # specFit

-> A Python library for fitting and exploring spectral models to temporal image sequences
+> A Python library for fitting spectral models to temporal image sequences and exploring the results

 The `specFit` Python library extracts time series from each pixel location in temporal sequences of 2-dimensional images, transforms each time series into power spectra via the Fast Fourier Transform, fits a parametetric model to the spectra, and extracts and visualizes the best-fit parameter values as heatmaps.
-Included Message Passing Interface bindings allow the computationally expensive steps to be parallelized. `specVis.py`, an included GUI-based tool, allows users to explore the spatial dependence of model parameters as heatmaps and browse pixel-level spectra and model fits.
+The included Message Passing Interface bindings allow the computationally expensive steps to be parallelized. `specVis.py`, an included GUI-based tool, allows users to explore the spatial dependence of model parameters as heatmaps and browse pixel-level spectra and model fits.

 The included YAML configuration file `specFit_config.yaml` is used to pass arguments to each script.
 These arguments include the directory paths from which files are loaded and to which files should be saved, the coordinates identifying the subregion of interest, and whether to memory-map the generated datacubes when loading them into the next script, among others.
 The spectral models are defined in the python script, `specModel.py`.